karawin/Ka-Radio32/boards/README.md

 standard_psram.bin  is the default description for a wrover cpu

+standard_touch.bin  is the default description for a wroom cpu with a touch screen

-lolin32pro.csv is adapted to a wrover lolin or ttgo board.
+lolin32pro.csv is adapted to a wrover lolin pro or ttgo board.

 ttgot8.csv, ttgotm.csv,ttgov4.csv are for the correspondant boards.